dapr/docs/howto/setup-state-store/setup-azure-cosmosdb.md

 ## Data format

-To use the cosmos state store, your data must be sent to Dapr in json format.
-Having it just json *serializable* but not json will not work.
+To use the cosmos state store, your data must be sent to Dapr in json-serialized.
+Having it just json *serializable* will not work.

 If you are using the Dapr SDKs (e.g. https://github.com/dapr/dotnet-sdk) the SDK will serialize your data to json.

+For examples see the curl operations in the [Partition keys](#partition-keys) section.

 ## Partition keys